hexagontk/hexagon/core/README.md

 @code core/src/test/kotlin/com/hexagonkt/core/converters/ConvertersManagerTest.kt?converters

 # Package com.hexagonkt.core.handlers
+Provide general utilities to attach many handlers to be applied to events processing.
+Events can be of any type.

+Handlers may or may not be applied to certain events at runtime based on rules provided as predicates (functions) to those handlers.

+If a handler doesn't match a handler's predicate, that handler is ignored, and the next one will be processed.

+When a handler's predicate returns true, its callback will be called.
+That block will process the event, and return a modified copy.

+The event is passed to handlers' callbacks wrapped in a 'context'.

 TODO

 KEY TAKEAWAY: the order is NOT the order, it is the depth.
 Handlers are not linked, they are NESTED.